wbv/huffman/README.md

 ## Known Bugs
- - Doesn't actually encode a file, just builds the histogram structure
+ - Doesn't actually encode a file, just builds the histogram structure and the huffman code table in memory.
- - Decode does nothing to the output file
+ - Decode does nothing to the output file, yet.

 Revision History
 ================